mami-project/trafic/README-VM.md

 ### Note: regarding go compilation warnings

-If you experience problems compiling further down, you may need to add the following to your `.profile`:
+If you experience problems compiling trafic or webhooks, you may need to add the following to your `.profile`:

 ```
 GOOS=linux